Jingchensun/clap-s/README.md

 | CLAP-S  | Training-Free      | 57.0   | 65.0   | 67.0   | 72.0   | 85.0      |
 | CLAP-S⁺ | Training-Required  | 62.0   | 68.0   | 67.0   | 69.0   | 87.0      |

-Here are some results from ESC50, for your reference.

 ## Contact
 If you have any questions regarding this repo, please contact Jingchen Sun (jsun39@buffalo.edu).